almenscorner/IntuneCD/README.md

 - Added a new option to the documentation module, '-i', which lets you configure your own introduction that will be displayed at the top
 - Changed documentation to display a collapsible view of long strings, now you can see the whole script payload for example
 - Improved console output when changes are detected, instead of writing the full path to the key, old output: `Setting: 'PayloadContent'][0]['PayloadContent']['corp.sap.privileges']['Forced'][0]['mcx_preference_settings']['ReasonMinLength', New Value: 15, Old Value: 20`, new output: `Setting: 'ReasonMinLength', New Value: 15, Old Value: 20`
-## Whats new in 1.0.6
-- Added documentation module to create a markdown document with information from the backup files
-- Bug fix where only one assignment was included in the backup.
-The tool now successfully backup/updates all assignments and removes assignments that is no longer in the backup files
-- Filters are now included when updating assignments, if a filter has been added in DEV and it exists in PROD, it will be added to the configuration when using -u

 ## Install this package
 ```python